 |Special Features||ECG sensor, which will be activated sometime after launch|

-Galaxy Watch Active 2 design: Perfection
+Samsung Galaxy Watch Active 2: Design

 The Galaxy Watch Active 2 is the best-looking smartwatch I’ve ever tested.
 The watch comes in two sizes, a 40-millimeter case and 44-mm, just like the Apple Watch Series 5.
 But Samsung’s round display (as opposed to Apple’s rounded square) evokes a traditional timepiece.